mhalber/ply_io_benchmark/README.md

 This repository contains a simple benchmark comparing various libraries for input/output of ply files.

-For this benchmark we use models from the [Stanford 3D Scaning Repository](http://graphics.stanford.edu/data/3Dscanrep/).
+For this benchmark we use models from the [Stanford 3D Scaning Repository](http://graphics.stanford.edu/data/3Dscanrep/), an example scan from [Scannet dataset](http://www.scan-net.org/) (scene_0402_00) and Suzanne model from Blender.
 In addition to models provided in repository, we have added cube and subdivided suzanne models as a baseline.
 We have also added little endian variation of each model as well as ascii variation of armadillo.
 Variations were created by exporting meshes using Meshlab.